 The always-connected, social-savvy, app-happy, smartphone-dependent, experienced-millennial workforce is here today, but post-millennials, or Generation Z, is the next demographic cohort.
-With birth years starting in the early 2000s, this generation was born with the Internet, technology, and social media in their hands.
+With birth years starting in the early 2000s, key generation z traits include being born with the Internet, technology, and social media in their hands.
 How will post-millennials use online communities to work, communicate, shop, and innovate?
 How far will this generation take technology?

 Mike Walsh is the author of the award-winning book, Futuretainment: Yesterday the World Changed, Now It's Your Turn and the CEO of Tomorrow, an innovation consultancy.
-Walsh has been looking at Generation Z for a while.
+Walsh has been looking at Generation Z characteristics for a while.
 His focus is the post-millennial generation, how they will use technology to work, shop and communicate — and what that will mean for companies.
-His early predictions in 2010 on this group continue to be relevant.
-Watch MIke Walsh on the recent SalesforceLIVE webcast replay for a complete look at this next generation.
+His early predictions in 2010 about gen z characteristics continue to be relevant.
+Watch Mike Walsh on the recent SalesforceLIVE webcast replay for a complete look at this next generation.
 For 10 major Generation Z traits, read on.

 “The things we have had to learn – communications, downloading content, online transactions, research, networking – is entirely natural to them...They were born into it,” shared Walsh in an EY.com interview.
 “The first thing parents now do when children cry is give them a smartphone as a pacifier.”